×

 Care of Bermuda Grass and Common Mallow

-Care of Bermuda Grass and Common Mallow include pruning, fertilizers, watering etc. Bermuda Grass pruning is done No pruning needed and Common Mallow pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Bermuda Grass and Common Mallow include pruning, fertilizers, watering etc. Bermuda Grass pruning is done and Common Mallow pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Bermuda Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Common Mallow needs Lots of watering and in winter, it needs Average Water.